streamnative/pulsar-io-aws-eventbridge/docs/io-aws-eventbridge-sink.md

 ## Parallelism

-The parallelism of Sink execution can be configured, use the scheduling mechanism of the Function itself, and multiple sink instances will be scheduled to run on different worker nodes.
-Multiple sinks will consume message together according to the configured subscription mode.
+You can configure the parallelism of Sink execution by using the scheduling mechanism of the Function, and multiple sink instances will be scheduled to run on different worker nodes.
+Multiple sinks will consume messages together according to the configured subscription mode.

-Since EventBus doesn't need to guarantee sequentiality, So the connectors supports the `shared` subscription model, When you need to increase write throughput, you can configure:
+Since EventBus doesn't need to guarantee sequentiality, so the connectors support the `shared` subscription model.

+To increase the write throughput, you can configure the following:

 ```jsx
 parallelism = 4
 ```

-> When sink config set `retainOrdering` is false, it means use `Shared` subscription mode.
+> When `retainOrdering` is set to `false`, the `Shared` subscription mode is used.
 >

 ## Batch Put

-This connectors support batch put event, It is mainly controlled by the following three parameters:
+AWS EventBridge connectors support batch put events, which are mainly controlled by the following three parameters:

 - **batchSize**: When the buffered message is larger than batchSize, will trigger flush(put) events. `0` means no trigger.